Back

 QA engineers

-Quality assurance engineers or, simply, testers, are crucial people on the agile team.
-They look for bugs during the development stage, get rid of them in a blink of an eye and, overall, make sure that a solution works correctly on every step of the software development process.
+Quality assurance engineers or simply, testers, are crucial people on the agile team.
+They look for bugs during the development stage, get rid of them in the blink of an eye, and, overall, make sure that a solution works correctly at every step of the software development process.

 We made some mistakes and learned a lot before we figured out how to structure a team according to the Agile approach.